ChristianLovetere/flipped-runes/README.md

 Ansuz? - Adds curse of the lost to the floor.
 If you manage to get rid of it, reveals and opens the Ultra Secret Room
 - beating the floor's boss without getting hit will drop a Dagaz rune
-- having black candle causes this rune to reveal and open the Ultra Secret Room immediately upon use\
+- having Black Candle causes this rune to reveal and open the Ultra Secret Room immediately upon use
 - Doesn't spawn *naturally* in greed mode
 - In greed mode, overrides its normal ability and spawns the X-Ray Vision item.